 As a homeowner, the last thing you need is your air conditioner to stop working properly in the middle of the summer when it’s blazing hot outside.
 Unfortunately, this happens all too often for many residents here in Ohio.

-Not all air conditioning issues are easy to pinpoint, but one obvious malfunction we encounter is ice buildup on the outside unit.
+Not all air conditioning issues are easy to pinpoint, but one obvious malfunction we encounter is ice buildupon the outside unit.

+While some frost on the unit can be normal, an excessive amount of ice is a sign of a problem.
 Multiple things can cause ice buildup on the outdoor unit.
 A dirty furnace filter will cause the cooling system to work harder than necessary, and with less airflow, this can cause the HVAC system to freeze up.
 Low refrigerant can also cause ice buildup along with a blower motor that is not running in the cooling system.